armanghobadi/unosql/README.md

 ### 3. Finding Records

-To find records based on a key-value pair, use the `find` method.
+To find records that match a key-value pair, use the `find` method:

 ```python
 db.find("users", "id", 1)